 - Defended a series of copyright infringement lawsuits brought in California federal court by “patent trolls” alleging infringement of copyrighted fabric designs and achieved a favorable settlement for the client in several cases.

 - Prosecuted actions for trademark infringement and Internet domain name abuse involving Kelley Blue Book’s trademarks and domain names.

 - Defended wrongful termination, sexual harassment and retaliation claims brought against NBCUniversal and the supervisors of the props department on the television series House.

 - Obtained summary judgment, affirmed on appeal, for a television network and production company in a pregnancy discrimination claim by a former model.

 - Represented a radio broadcasting company in a lawsuit brought by a competitor for tortious interference with contract, misappropriation of commercial identity and unfair competition in connection with the client’s hire of a popular on-air disc jockey.

-Sheldon Eisenberg, Chair of the Entertainment Litigation Team, was recognized by Variety as one of the world's top 2015 entertainment attorneys.
+Sheldon Eisenberg, Chair of the Entertainment Litigation Team, was recognized by Variety as one of the world's top 2015 and 2017 entertainment attorneys.